nahidsaikat/nahidsaikat.com/content/posts/essential-special-methods-for-object-creation/index.md

 ```

 ### `__del__` Method
 The `__del__` method is for deleting an object.
 It is also called a destructor.
-When the reference count on an object reaches to zero, this method gets called.
+When the reference count on an object reaches zero, this method gets called.

 Although this method is not a part of object creation but it is important while destroying an object.
 That's why we have discussed this method here in this article.

-If the base class also implemented the del method then it must be explicitly called from the child method to perform deletion part of the base class.
+If the base class also implemented the del method then it must be explicitly called from the child method to perform deletion logic of the base class.
 ```python
 class MyClass:
     def __init__(self, value):